Like the captain of the Rocinante, I never skip my morning coffee—and The Expanse title sequence is like a shot of

 At Jupiter, we can see that although the Sun is off the screen to the ‘right’ somewhere (since it is shining on the far side of Ganymede with respect to Jupiter), the near side of Ganymede has a fuzzy glow.
 This is because the mirrors in orbit around Ganymede that catch any part of the Sun’s rays are reflecting the sunlight back onto the surface, in this case the near side.

-By Episode 4, Deimos has been blown up by Earth as retaliation for the Martians blowing up Phoebe.
+By S2 Episode 4, Deimos has been blown up by Earth as retaliation for the Martians blowing up Phoebe.
 We now see Phobos and the remnants of Deimos orbiting Mars.
 The hundreds of small pieces of Deimos have been named and labelled (for example O.198 Deimos, O.542 Deimos, O.666 Deimos…where the ‘O’ presumably stands for ‘Object’).
 Unfortunately, the missile heading for Deimos in the sky above Habitat No. 322 in the earlier clip stays in for the rest of the season.

-In Episodes 5 to 13, we can see that the Nauvoo has left Tycho station, deployed to deflect asteroid 433 Eros away from Earth.
+In S2 Episodes 5 to 13, we can see that the Nauvoo has left Tycho station, deployed to deflect asteroid 433 Eros away from Earth.
 When it misses its target, the Nauvoo keeps on going and won’t be retrieved until Season 3.
 You can just see the pale yellow dot of its drive plume heading out of the bottom right corner of the screen.

 The traffic routes around Saturn are unchanged from Season 1.
 When we see the free-floating astronaut at Saturn, notice that Enceladus and Mimas have increased in size.

 First Released: April 2018

-In Episodes 1 to 4, the two changes to the title sequence are in the asteroid belt and at Jupiter:
+In S3 Episodes 1 to 4, the two changes to the title sequence are in the asteroid belt and at Jupiter:

 In the asteroid belt, we see Tycho Station in a different orientation.
-Immediately this clip cuts in, the words flash up “RIP JOSEPHUS MILLER“, framed at the tip of Tycho Station — but if you blink you’ll miss it so hit pause immediately the clip changes to see it.
-And there are three tiny text blocks in the bottom left corner of this clip.
+Immediately this clip cuts in, the words “RIP JOSEPHUS MILLER” flash up, framed at the tip of Tycho Station—but blink and you’ll miss it—so hit pause immediately the clip changes to see it.
+And there are three of those tiny illegible text blocks in the bottom left corner of this clip.